picture by Marcel Buunk

 Her work shows a close attention to detail and resonates a sensitivity towards her surroundings.
 Processes in nature - and therefor within ourselves - are a great source of inspiration and comfort for Aafke's life and work.

-Aafke also makes images in multiple mediums that express her love of subtlety of beauty and the diversity of life.
+Aafke also makes images and murals in multiple mediums that express her love of subtlety of beauty and the diversity of life.
 Nevertheless there is often an unexpected twist that raises questions about our inner thoughts, our acts and outer appearance.

 De Jong spent five years of her life in Indonesia - mostly on Bali - to study and work.
 Immersed in the Island life she has gained a deep appreciation of ways so different than her own.
 Balinese culture provided a large influence in her outlook to life and dance, although this is not always visible in a direct way.
 Her performances, inspired by the the gods and demons of the volcanic island chill your spine and energize the audience with it’s mystical atmosphere.